GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 ## Step-by step introduction for participants

->link where you can download this part as a short pdf to hand it to participants
+>comment: link where you can download this part as a short pdf to hand it to participants

+__You can choose wether you want to do the exercise with QGIS (Exercise A) or with uMAP (Exercise B)__.
+An internet connection is required to work with uMAP.

 ::::{grid} 2